Orange Chocolate Hot Cross Buns

 • Mix and knead the dough.

-• Shape the hot cross buns and let them double.
+• Shape the buns and let them double.

 • Remove the dough from the fridge.

-• Shape the hot cross buns and then let them double.
+• Shape the buns and let them double.

-• Bake and then glaze the tops of the buns with an orange juice glaze.
+• Bake, then glaze the tops with an orange juice glaze.

 shiny orange hot cross buns